INSIDE: The 7 Best Solutions & Toddler Wrist Strap strategies to save your sanity when traveling with kids.

 Buy Now on Amazon: Sigel Child Safety Wrist Band

-Goldistock Tyvek Kids ID bands are waterproof and durable with room to store your child’s name (optional), your hotel name / flight number, two emergency contact numbers, and a note on your child’s medical conditions or allergies.
+Goldistock Tyvek Kids ID bands are waterproof and durable with room to store your child’s name (optional), your hotel name and/or flight number, two emergency contact numbers, and a note on your child’s medical conditions or allergies.

 Buy Now on Amazon: Waterproof Child Safety ID Wristband Safety Bracelet